 - Stir broth mixture and add to the vegetables.
 Bring to a boil; cook and stir for 1 minute or until thickened.
 Return pork to the pan; heat through.
-Serve with rice and sprinkle with cilantro if desired.
+Serve with rice and, if desired, sprinkle with cilantro.
 Yield: 4 servings.

 Enjoy this recipe with a light-bodied white wine such as Sauvignon Blanc or Pinot Grigio.

 Reviews for Easy Ginger Pork Stir-Fry(9)